Hot Water Heater Explosion Accident

 - Landlords or Building Managers: If you rent an apartment or other property, you may be able to file a claim against the landlord if he or she knew or should have known about a water heater issue that caused the explosion.
 Landlords are required to take sufficient measures to protect their tenants and fix dangerous conditions.

 Regardless of who is responsible, as the victim, you carry the burden to prove that the defendant is liable for the explosion.
 Practicing law the Dietrich way, we are: determined, disciplined, and dedicated to your cause.
 The Dietrich Law Firm P.C.’s best of the best team has a long track record of obtaining justice for victims of devastating explosions.
 Our elite attorneys will act sensibly and suitably to develop the most effective legal strategies to prove liability, enhance your chances of securing the maximum compensation for all injuries suffered, and guarantee that justice prevails.
-Insurance companies have paid Jed Dietrich, Esq., recognized as an Attorney and Practice Magazine’s Top 10 Personal Injury Attorney, and his veteran team of water heater explosion injury attorneys in Buffalo, New York at least $1,000,000.00 or more 38 times to compensate his clients for their serious personal injuries.
+Insurance companies have paid Jed Dietrich, Esq. and his veteran team of water heater explosion injury attorneys in Buffalo, New York at least $1,000,000.00 or more 44 times to compensate his clients for their serious personal injuries.
 The Dietrich Legal Team will zealously battle to attempt to obtain the best result for your water heat explosion claim.
 Call our seasoned attorneys today at 716-839-3939.

 Call the Dietrich Law Firm P.C. immediately at 716-839-3939 so that our aggressive, tenacious and hardworking personal injury lawyers can fight to obtain the best result for your personal injury claim in Buffalo, New York.
 We are available 24 hours a day, 7 days a week, and there is never a fee until we WIN for you!